Meskel Square

 Meskel Square (መስቀል አደባባይ) is a public square in the city of Addis Ababa, Ethiopia.
-It is often a site for public gatherings or for demonstrations and festivals, notably, the Meskel Festival from which it takes its name.
+It is often a site for Ethiopian Orthodox Tewahedo Church gatherings or for demonstrations and festivals, notably, the Meskel Festival from which it takes its name.

 History

 Previously it was known as Stephen Square before its name was changed to Meskel Squre in the early 1950s.
-Traditionally, the Meskel bonfire in Addis Ababa was lit by the Emperor of Ethiopia accompanied by members of the Imperial Family, the nobility, and high officials of the Orthodox Church and the government.
+Traditionally, the Meskel holiday (finding of the true cross)bonfire in Addis Ababa was lit by the Emperor of Ethiopia accompanied by members of the Imperial Family, the nobility, and high officials of the Orthodox Church and the government.
 The bonfire was initially lit in a square near the southern gate of St George's Cathedral during the reigns of Emperor Menelik II and Empress Zewditu, but was moved to its present location in the specifically constructed Meskel Square by Emperor Haile Selassie.

-Following the fall of the monarchy in 1974, Meskel Square was renamed Revolution Square (Abyot Adebababy).
+Following the fall of the monarchy in 1974, Meskel Square was renamed Revolution Square (Abiyot Adebabay).
 It was greatly expanded so that it could accommodate the annual Revolution Day and May Day parades on 12 September and 1 May.
 Three gigantic portraits of Karl Marx, Friedrich Engels and Vladimir Lenin were erected in the square.
 The population of Addis Ababa would joke that these were the "new trinity".
 Meskel festival bonfires continued to be lit there for the time being, with the Patriarch of the Ethiopian Orthodox Tewahedo Church lighting the bonfire in place of the emperor.
 However in 1988, the officially atheist government ordered the Meskel celebration to be moved out of Meskel Square and it began to be held back at the small square outside the southern gates of St. George Cathedral.

 After Mengistu Haile Mariam fled Ethiopia in May 1991, the short-lived government of General Tesfaye Gebre Kidan restored the original name of Meskel Square, and the Ethiopian People's Revolutionary Democratic Front government returned the Meskel celebration to the square.